n8n-io/n8n-docs/docs/workflow/integrations/nodes/n8n-nodes-base.pipedrive.md

+---
+title: Pipedrive
+description: Pipedrive is a cloud-based sales software company that aims to improve the productivity of businesses through the use of their software.
+tags:
+  - Workflow²
+  - Pipedrive
+  - Basic Operations
+  - Example Usage
+---

 # Pipedrive

 [Pipedrive](https://www.pipedrive.com/) is a cloud-based sales software company that aims to improve the productivity of businesses through the use of their software.